 Winter Linseed suppliers and buyers of UK crops

-Winter Linseed has good resistance to lodging, which ensures an easy harvest and helps to maintain yields.
+In conjunction with appropriate agronomy, Winter Linseed has good resistance to lodging, which ensures an easy harvest and helps to maintain yields.
 Winter Linseed has a yield potential of up to 3.75 tonnes/hectare and properly managed crops should achieve 2.5 – 3.0 tonnes/hectare

 Why Grow Winter linseed?